i40-Tools/Alligator-Frontend/README.md

     $ git clone https://github.com/i40-Tools/Alligator-Frontend.git

-Navigate to the Alligator-frontend Folder using terminal or command propmt e.c cd Alligator-Frontend/ Run the following command on terminal :
+Navigate to the Alligator-frontend Folder using terminal or command propmt e.c cd Alligator-Frontend/ For both windows and Linux
+Run the following command on terminal :
-* sudo npm install
+* npm install
 * npm install react-d3
-* sudo webpack
+* webpack
-* sudo npm run dev
+* npm run dev

 Once this is done the server would start up and you can access the index page by going to localhost:8080